Nechja/PublicAzureScripts/readme.md

 # Azure Resource Management Scripts

-I've taken some of the cool stuff I've built (or played with) for managing Microsoft Azure with Python, cleaned them up, and now I’m throwing them out into the wild for all of you.
+I've taken some of the cool stuff I've built (or played with) for managing Microsoft Azure with Python, cleaned them up, and now I’m throwing them out into the wild for all of you.🎉🎉🎉

 ## Features